 Supporting kids on the journey to learn self-control and delayed gratification isn’t easy.
 Sometimes it can take a lot of resolve on behalf of parents.

 For example, one day when my girls and I visited a bookstore, my youngest had a meltdown in the third aisle of the children’s section.
 She just couldn’t understand why I wouldn’t buy her a book.

 I love the idea of my girls buying books – so much so that I’ve offered to subsidize their book purchases by paying for half – and the truth was, my daughter didn’t really need or even want a book.
-She had seen her older sister purchase a book and couldn’t get it out of her head that she also needed to buy a book.
+She had seen her older sister make a purchase and couldn’t get it out of her head that she also needed to buy something.